Hassan-Abdi-89/Devops_Learning_repo/Networking/project-nginx-dns/README.md

 IPv4 address: Paste your AWS Public IP.

-click save .
+Click save.

 ![](2026-01-22-21-33-29.png)

 The domain I registered is ahssan.org.
-Whenever I type ahssan.org into the browser its redirected back to my server which we launched eralier.
+Whenever I type ahssan.org into the browser, it's redirected back to the server we launched earlier.

-Below image shows the domain working :
+The image shows the domain working :

 ![](2026-01-23-01-47-51.png)

 # # Troubleshooting Performed

+Challenge: Unable to access the NGINX page from the browser

+Solution: Verified that port 80 was open in the security group and confirmed NGINX was running.

 522 / "Site can’t be reached" errors

 Root Causes Identified :

-    1.Missing or incorrect public IP
+    1. Missing or incorrect public IP

-    2.DNS pointing to wrong IP
+    2. DNS pointing to the wrong IP

+Cloudflare Proxying: Ensure that Cloudflare IPs are allowed in the AWS Security Group to avoid blocking legitimate traffic.

+## Lessons Learned

+How to provision and manage EC2 instances

+The role of security groups in AWS networking

+Installing and managing services using systemd

+How HTTP traffic flows from the internet to an EC2 instance